Patrick Devlin, Baron Devlin: Early life and education

 Patrick Devlin was born in Chislehurst, Kent.
 His father was an Irish Roman Catholic architect whose own father came from County Tyrone, and his mother was a Scottish Protestant, originally from Aberdeen.
 In 1909, a few years after Devlin's birth, the family moved to his mother's birthplace.
 The children were raised as Catholics.
 Two of Devlin's sisters became nuns; one brother was the actor William Devlin and another became a Jesuit priest.

 Devlin joined the Dominican Order as a novice after leaving Stonyhurst College, but left after a year for Christ's College, Cambridge.
 At Cambridge, Devlin read both History and Law, and was elected President of Cambridge Union in 1926.
 He graduated in 1927, having obtained a Lower Second for both parts of his degree.

 Legal and judicial career

 He joined Gray's Inn in 1927, passing the bar exam in 1929.
 He worked as devil for William Jowitt while Jowitt was Attorney-General, and by the late 1930s had a successful commercial practice.
 During the Second World War he worked for several government ministries.
 He took silk in 1939 and was Attorney-General of the Duchy of Cornwall between 1947 and 1948.

 High Court judge

 In 1948, Jowitt (by then Lord Chancellor) made Devlin, then aged 42, a High Court judge, assigned to the King's Bench Division; he received the customary knighthood later that year.
 He was the second-youngest person to be appointed to the High Court bench in the 20th century.
 From 1956 to 1960 he also served as the first President of the Restrictive Practices Court.

+In October 1954, it was Devlin who presided over the trial of Styllou Christofi, a Greek Cypriot, whom he sentenced to death for the murder of her daughter-in-law.
+Mrs. Christofi was hanged at Holloway Prison on 15 December 1954.
+She was the second-last woman to be judicially hanged in a British prison.